iasebsil83/Pipe_lang/README.md

 As we said, execution goes **LEFT** or **DOWN** depending on the last command executed.<br>
 **It is MANDATORY to have a character receiving the execution if it occurs.**<br>
 If the execution goes to a pipe character, it will follow the pipe.<br>
-If it is another character, program stops here.
+If it is another character, program stops here.<br>

 &nbsp;